The Ultimate Fettuccine Alfredo Recipe

 Instructions

-• Step 2: In a large skillet or saucepan, melt the butter over medium heat.
-Once the butter is melted, gradually whisk in the heavy cream until the mixture is smooth and emulsified.
+• Step 2: In a large skillet, melt the butter over medium heat.
+Add the heavy cream and whisk continuously until the mixture begins to simmer, about 2-3 minutes.

-• Step 3: Reduce the heat to low and gradually whisk in the Parmesan cheese, a little at a time, until the sauce is creamy and smooth.
-Season with black pepper and salt to taste.
+• Step 3: Reduce the heat to low and gradually add the Parmesan cheese, whisking constantly until the sauce is smooth and creamy, about 2-3 minutes.

-• Step 4: Add the cooked fettuccine to the sauce and toss gently to coat the noodles evenly.
-Serve immediately, garnished with additional Parmesan cheese if desired.
+• Step 5: Serve the fettuccine alfredo immediately, garnished with additional Parmesan cheese if desired.